 Example: SQL developer, oracle developer, database developer, bi developer, SSIS developer, ETL developer, PL SQL

 - Keep it brief - usually two pages maximum.

 - Avoid unnecessary personal detail such as age, religion, and sex.

 - Don’t write in the first person – start sentences with power verbs.

 - Use bullet points for achievements and responsibilities – include more detail on recent roles and less on older ones, unless they are particularly relevant to the job you are applying for.

 - Keep your hobbies and interest section short.

-- References can be provided on request – you don’t need to include their contact details on your resume.
+- Provide references only if a recruiter asks for it – you don’t need to include their contact details on your SSIS developer resume.

 Still got more queries around SQL developer resume?
 Reach out to us at email@example.com and our resume experts will solve all your queries.